-From its rich green color to its ubiquitous presence in raw bowls, pastas, and a number of unexpected dishes, pesto is one of the most versatile foods on the planet—but what is pesto made of, exactly?
+From its rich green color to its ubiquitous presence in raw bowls, pasta, and a number of unexpected dishes, pesto is one of the most versatile foods on the planet—but what is pesto made of, exactly?
 To help with this quandary (and encourage a well-stocked pantry), we’ve gathered all the data you need on what pesto is, where you’ll find it, and how to serve it.
-Below, some of our favorite takes on pesto.

 What Is Pesto?